Lehasri/YarnManufacturingProcess/README.md

 YARN MANUFACTURING PROCESS TRACKING SYSTEM :

-       It is a web application used for cotton suppliers,yarn manufactures and customers.cotton and suppliers can maintain their records.Customers can choose and buy yarn by this web application.
+       It is a web application used for yarn manufactures and customers.yarn manufactures can maintain their records.Customers can choose and buy yarn by this web application.

 # General Information:

 1. This website is used for customers to view products and they can order them.

-2. Cotton suppliers and yarn manufactures can maintain the stocks.
+2. yarn manufactures can maintain the stocks.

 Project Flow:

  HOME -----> -HOME
-                -SIGN UP -----> -SUPPLIER
+                -SIGN UP -----> -CUSTOMER
-               -CUSTOMER
                 -LOGIN   -----> -ADMIN
-                                -SUPPLIER

 -CUSTOMER

     ADMIN LOGIN ------YARN ----> -ADD YARN